-The proposal requests that the board make particular revisions to its proxy materials.
+The proposal requests that the board make a particular revision to its proxy materials.

-There appears to be some basis for your view that Coca-Cola may exclude the proposal under rule 14a-8(i)(2).
-In this regard, because Coca-Cola's governing instruments do not opt out of the plurality voting that is otherwise specified by Delaware law, it appears that implementation of the proposal would result in Coca-Cola's proxy materials being false or misleading under rule 14a-9.
-Accordingly, we will not recommend enforcement action to the Commission if Coca-Cola omits the proposal from its proxy materials in reliance on rule 14a-8(i)(2).
+There appears to be some basis for your view that Coca-Cola may exclude the proposal under rule 14a-8(h)(3).
+We note your representation that Coca-Cola included the proponent's proposal in its proxy statement for its 2004 annual meeting, but that neither the proponent nor her representative appeared to present the proposal at this meeting.
+Moreover, the proponent has not stated a "good cause" for the failure to appear.
+Under the circumstances, we will not recommend enforcement action to the Commission if Coca-Cola omits the proposal from its proxy materials in reliance on rule 14a-8(h)(3).
 In reaching this position, we have not found it necessary to address the alternative bases for omission upon which Coca-Cola relies.